hhsaez/.doom.d/README.md

 ## Optional integrations
 - **GitHub Copilot chat via gptel**: install GitHub CLI (`gh`), authenticate with `gh auth login --scopes \"copilot\"`, and ensure `gh` is on your `PATH`.
 Set `GITHUB_TOKEN` or rely on the CLI auth cache before launching Emacs.
 - **Org directory**: the config expects `~/org/`.
 Create it or adjust the path in `config.org`.
+- **Codex CLI**: install the `codex` binary and run `M-x hhsaez/codex-run` from any Projectile project to open an interactive Codex session in a proper terminal buffer (falls back to Emacs `term`, so it works even without vterm).

 ## Post-install steps